Four Money Moves Every Woman Should Make for Financial Independence

 The lack of affordable daycare can force those women to cut back to part time at work or drop out of college with no degree but a lot of debt.

-And if you’re prepared to start tackling your debt, we have 11 strategies for paying off student loans.
+If you’re prepared to start tackling your debt, we have strategies for paying off student loans this year.

 4. Save for Your Retirement